mr-mingo/SNI-Spoofing-Android/README.md

 ## 📚 References

-* Core bypass logic is highly inspired by and structurally sourced from: [patterniha/SNI-Spoofing](https://github.com/patterniha/SNI-Spoofing)
+* Core bypass logic is highly inspired by and structurally sourced from: [patterniha/SNI-Spoofing](https://github.com/patterniha/SNI-Spoofing) - Heartfelt thanks to the original developer for their amazing work!

 ---